kiranprasad7/Trustworthy-AI-Midterm-Project/README.md

 #### Output: Accuracy scores for different accent groups.

 #### Purpose: Evaluates how well a speech recognition system performs across different accents, highlighting potential biases or performance disparities.

+## 4. User Interface (UI)
+#### Input: User-selected folders for input and output, and a random .wav file for processing.

+#### Output: Augmented .wav file saved in the output folder.

+#### Purpose: Provides an easy-to-use interface for users to interact with the audio processing pipeline.

 ## Project Structure